isc-projects/kea/doc/sphinx/arm/stats.rst

 statistic completely (-remove).
 We can change the statistics time based limit (-sample-age-set) and size based limit (-sample-count-set) which control how long or how many samples of the given statistic are retained.

+This only applies for existing statistics: to change the default limits used when a new statistic is created, for instance during server startup, the statistic-default-sample-count and statistic-default-sample-age global configuration parameters must be used.

 The difference between reset and remove is somewhat subtle.
 The reset command sets the value of the statistic to zero or a neutral value, so after this operation, the statistic will have a value of 0 (integer),